Bollywood film about Islamic State recruits sparks debate in India - ExBulletin

 Bollywood film about Islamic State recruits sparks debate in India

-The Hindi-language film, starring relative strangers, has racked up more than 450 million rupees ($5.50 million) in ticket sales since its theatrical release on Friday, a rarity in Bollywood, according to compiled figures and posted by business analyst Taran Adarsh on Twitter.
+The Hindi-language film, starring relative strangers, has racked up more than 450 million rupees (RM24.4 million) in ticket sales since its theatrical release on Friday, a rarity in Bollywood, according to compiled and released figures by business analyst Taran Adarsh. on Twitter.

 Prime Minister Narendra Modi has praised director Sudipto Sen’s film, saying it shows the consequences of terrorism.
 Uttar Pradesh and Madhya Pradesh, two states ruled by his Bharatiya Janata Party, have exempted the film from state taxes, making tickets cheaper.

-Critics, however, say the film incites negative feelings against the country’s minority Muslim population.
-West Bengal Chief Minister Mamta Banerjee banned him from the state “to avoid any incidents of hate and violence”, she said, calling it a “twisted story”.

-The Tamil Nadu Theater and Multiplex Owners Association on Sunday blocked screenings in the state as a “precautionary measure” to maintain law and order.

-However, the Kerala High Court refused to impose a ban in the state where the film is set, saying it was “inspired by real events”.
+However, the Kerala High Court refused to impose a ban in the state where the film is set, saying it was based on real events.
 The Supreme Court is due to hear an appeal against the High Court order next week.
+Reuters

 |